Updated by Vaer Watches

 One of the biggest things to keep in mind when shopping for watches is that it's ONLY at 10 ATM that the question of water-resistant vs. waterproof starts to become negligible.
 10 ATM is the base requirement for extended water submersion and it should be the minimum specification to seek out when purchasing a watch that will be used in the outdoors.

 However, just because a watch is rated to 10 ATM doesn't mean it can't fail in the water.
 The 100 meter rating is based on static pressure in a controlled environment, and for this reason, it is very possible for a 10 ATM watch to flood when used in the real world.
-This type of failure typically occurs at the crown - either from user error (i.e. forgetting to push the crown back in fully after changing the time), a manufacturing defect, or accidental impact underwater the knocks the crown out of place.
+This type of failure typically occurs at the crown - either from user error (i.e. forgetting to push the crown back in fully after changing the time), a manufacturing defect, or accidental impact underwater that knocks the crown out of place.

 - Reagan Cook, Vaer Co-Founder